Austin Mahone’s Secret For Grabbing His Attention On Social Media

 — Kylie Ann (@kymelbourn) February 3, 2017

 That’s a clear sign things fizzled out between these two.
 It wasn’t long ago when he gushed about Katya in an interview with E!
-News back in June 2016.
+News back in June of 2016.
 Austin was asked if he could see himself marrying her.

 “She’s a cool chick,” he stated at the time.
 “I like her a lot.
 I mean, I love her!”